-Serve images · Cloudflare Image Optimization docs
+Serve images

 ZWd9g1K7eljCn_KDTu_MWAis the Images account hash.

-083eb7b2-5392-4565-b69e-aff66acddd00is the image id.
+083eb7b2-5392-4565-b69e-aff66acddd00is the image ID.

 publicis the variant name.

 When a client requests an image, Cloudflare Images will pick the optimal format between WebP, PNG, JPEG and GIF.
-The format served to the eyeball is determined by client headers and the image type.
+The format Cloudflare serves to the user is determined by client headers and the image type.